Feast of the Holy Family (B)

 Breastful of milk, and a mangerful of hay;

-Enough for Him, Whom angels fall before,
+Enough for Him, Whom angels fall down before,

 The ox and ass and camel which adore.